-As the chair of the Department of History & Politics, I would like to welcome you as a prospective student to Catawba College!
-On behalf of the department's historians and political scientists, I appreciate you taking the time to visit our website to learn more about what the department has to offer for bright, intellectually curious students.
+The faculty in the Department of History & Politics would like to welcome you as a prospective student to Catawba College!
+We appreciate you taking the time to visit our website to learn more about what the department has to offer for bright, intellectually curious students.

 We believe that the department's programs offer the range of "local to global" for our students, all designed to promote Catawba's mission of uniting a liberal arts education to preparation for professional opportunities.